DaycareIQ/blog.daycareiq.com/_posts/2015-10-09-Your-Election-Child-Care-Coverage.md

 ---
 #Your Fall, Federal Election Childcare Promises

 We waited with bated breath for all the parties to release their platforms.
 It took a long time, but today on October 9, 2015, the final two remaining parties released their platforms.
 We are pleased to bring you a quick breakdown of each parties promise when it comes to childcare.

 There are lots of changes when it comes to maternity leave and employment benefits.
-We'll look at them near the bottom (some very big changes there, so keep reading!).
+Look for them at the bottom (some very big changes there, so keep reading!).

 ##The Conservative Party of Canada
 Being the incumbent party, we had a better idea of what they were planning and only expected a few minor changes here and there.
 Below are the changes the CPC plans to introduce if elected on October 19, 2015.